7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Per Session

 Auth status + modality validated.
-Session count decrements on claim submission.
+Session count decrements on claim.
 Mismatch flagged before confirmation.

 3